refinedev/refine/documentation/blog/2023-02-14-refine-pixels-1.md

 In this post, we introduced the **refine** framework and the [refineWeek](https://refine.dev/week-of-refine/) series itself.
 We talked about **refine**'s underlying architecture which consists of providers, hooks and components that help rapidly build internal tools.

-We layed out the plans for building a **Pixels** client app and an admin dashboard app in considerable depth.
+We laid out the plans for building a **Pixels** client app and an admin dashboard app in considerable depth.

 Tomorrow, on [Day Two](https://refine.dev/blog/refine-pixels-2/), we are ready to start "Setting Up the Client App".
 See you soon!